Everything You Need To Know About Ticks

-- Lime disease – This is one of the most well known tick-borne diseases.
+A serious issue in most parts of the United States is Lyme disease.
+This is one of the most well known tick-borne diseases.
 Some individuals naturally fight lime disease but others have regular flair-ups for the rest of their lives.

 It can lead to serious complications and symptoms typically show up within 2 to 14 days of a bite.
 This can include rashes, vomiting, headache, and more.
 Look for a small flat red or purple dots around the ankles and wrists.

 How do I know if I’ve been bitten by a tick?